csaf-poc/csaf_distribution/docs/csaf_provider.md

 Following options are supported in the config file:

  - password: Authentication password for accessing the CSAF provider.
+ - openpgp_public_key: The public OpenPGP key.
+Default: `/ust/lib/csaf/openpgp_public.asc`
- - key: The private OpenPGP key.
+ - openpgp_private_key: The private OpenPGP key.
+Default: `/ust/lib/csaf/openpgp_private.asc`
  - folder: Specify the root folder.
 Default: `/var/www/`.
  - web: Specify the web folder.
 Default: `/var/www/html`.
  - tlps: Set the allowed TLP comming with the upload request (one or more of "csaf", "white", "amber", "green", "red").